ITzTravelInTime/TINUSerialization/README.md

 This library should be used by Swift apps/programs that needs to operate with JSON/Plist files, either locally or remotely.

-This code is tested on macOS only, it might also work on other Apple's OSes for the non-macOS-specific features but it's untested.
+This code is tested on macOS, iPadOS, iOS and macCatalyst only.

 # About the project